 Photos and recordings should not be taken during any competition performance.

 We will be filming and photographing the Interschools Music Festival for our own promotional use.
 The photographs will be available on our Dropbox for your use after the festival.
-If you should have any objections to being filmed or photographed in any way, or any participant under your care, you must let us know in writing only please in advance, to [email protected]
+If you, or any participant under your care, should have any objections to being filmed or photographed in any way, you must let us know by email in advance, please to [email protected]

 All festival committee staff are identifiable by a badge, bearing the name and logo of the Interschools Music Festival and their own name.
 Please inform your child to make contact with a staff member, should they have any enquiry or experience any difficulty